 This programme has been developed in co-operation with leading UK employers to provide you with the knowledge, skills and understanding to become a professional software developer.

-Studying on this programme you benefit from direct employer engagement in the form of Industry Insight Lectures, project case studies, participation in UK-wide competitions, attendance at employer - student events, work placements and networking opportunities with students from other universities.
+Studying on this programme you benefit from direct employer engagement in the form of guest lectures, project case studies, participation in competitions, attendance at the employer - student events and work placements.
 You will acquire the right balance of technical, interpersonal, project management and business skills needed as a software developer.
 In addition you will have many opportunities to showcase your abilities to employers.

 Students on this programme are encouraged to undertake an industrial placement, which may be undertaken on completion of Year 3.
 You can study abroad with the European Erasmus Exchange Programme and get training experience abroad through the International Association for the Exchange of Students for Technical Experience (IAESTE).

 This programme has been designed to prepare you for a career as a software developer; typical job roles include Software Developer, Web Developer, Software Engineer, Programmer, Mobile Applications Developer, Cloud Engineer, System Analyst, Database Developer, Software Tester, IT Consultant or UX Developer.

 Fundamentals of Computer Systems; Fundamentals of Software Engineering; Programming 1; Maths for Computing; Fundamentals of Network and Cloud Computing; Database Development; Integrated Project 1

 Programming 2; Object Oriented Analysis & Design; Human Computer Interaction ; Data Structures and Algorithm; Web Application Development 1; Integrated Project 2

 IT Project Management 1; Web Application Development 2; Applications Architecture and Design Patterns; Research Skills & Professional Issues; Integrated Project 3; DevOps